1966 Nigerian coup d'état: Plot execution

-In the early hours of 15 January 1966, Nzeogwu led a group of soldiers on a supposed military exercise, taking them to attack the official residence of the premier of the north, Sir Ahmadu Bello, in a bloody coup that saw the murder of the Premiers of Northern and Western Nigeria.
-The Prime Minister (Abubakar Tafawa Balewa), a federal minister (Festus Okotie-Eboh), and top army officers mostly from the Northern and Western regions of the nation were also murdered.
-From the existing government, the premier of the Eastern region (Michael Okpara), the President of the Nigerian federation (Nnamdi Azikiwe) and the Igbo Army Chief (Johnson Aguiyi-Ironsi) were notable survivors.
-Nzeogwu's modus operandi in the North contributed in no small measure to the success of the coup in Northern Nigeria.
+In the early hours of 15 January 1966, Nzeogwu led a group of soldiers taking them to attack the official residence of the premier of the north, Ahmadu Bello, where he was assassinated along with his wife.
 According to a Nigerian Police Special Branch Report, Nzeogwu executed at least four army and police security personnel including one of the men on his team (Sergeant Daramola Oyegoke).
 Nzeogwu also participated in the execution of Col. Raph Shodeinde, his superior officer at the Nigerian Military Training College.
+Brigadier Ademulegun and four members of Bello's staff were also killed.

+Around the same time in Lagos, Anuforo, assisted by Ademoyega, shot Colonel Kur Mohammed, Finance Minister Okotie-Eboh and Lieutenant-Colonels Pam and Unegbe (the only Igbo officer killed by the plotters).
+Primer Minister Tafawa Balewa was arrested at his home by Ifeajuna.
+Ironsi was absent when Okafor's men came to his home.
+Whereas Maimalari managed to escape from his pursuers, only for him to later be killed when he ran into Ifeajuna's group.
+In Ibadan, Nwobosi and his team arrested the deputy premier Remi Fani-Kayode and killed Western Premier Samuel Akintola.

+From the existing government, the premier of the Eastern region (Michael Okpara), the President and acting President of the Nigerian federation (Nnamdi Azikiwe), and the Army Chief (Johnson Aguiyi-Ironsi), all of whom were Igbos, were notable survivors.
+Nzeogwu's modus operandi in the North contributed in no small measure to the success of the coup in Northern Nigeria.

 After waiting for an early morning radio announcement from Major Adewale Ademoyega in Lagos which did not take place because of the failure of the coup in Lagos, Major Nzeogwu made a mid-afternoon announcement, declaring martial law in Northern Nigeria.

 Coup failure

-The plotters had planned to neutralize key government and military figures as well as seize the cities of Kaduna, Ibadan and Lagos which were major seats of military and government power.
+The plotters had planned to neutralize key government and military figures as well as seize the cities of Kaduna, Ibadan and Lagos, which were major seats of military and government power.
 However, on the morning of 15 January 1966, at a meeting with some local journalists in Kaduna seeking to find out what was going on, it was brought to Major Nzeogwu's attention that the only information about the events then was what was being broadcast by the BBC.
 Nzeogwu was surprised because he had expected a radio broadcast of the rebels from Lagos.
-He is said to have "gone wild" when he learnt that Emmanuel Ifeajuna in Lagos had not made any plans whatsoever to neutralize Johnson Aguiyi-Ironsi who was the Commander of the Army.
+He is said to have "gone wild" when he learnt that Emmanuel Ifeajuna in Lagos had failed to neutralize Johnson Aguiyi-Ironsi who was the Commander of the Army.
 Therefore, Nzeogwu hurriedly drafted a speech which was broadcast on Radio Kaduna sometime around 12 a.m. and in which he declared martial law over the Northern Provinces of Nigeria.